Chasing Waterfalls in Cienfuegos

 We stayed as long as we could before it began to pour down from the skies.
 An instant flood rushed through the streets as we returned to our home stay.

-In the morning was our final destination, Viñales Valley, a small town in western Cuba known for its green botanical gardens and rocky limestone hills.
+In the morning was our final destination, Viñales Valley, a small town in western Cuba known for its green botanical gardens and rocky limestone hills and caves.